joshbegley/nyt-latest/previous.md

 `Inspired by the delightful Indian egg curry, this egg salad recipe omits traditional mayonnaise in favor of a looser, brighter mix of fresh tomatoes, cilantro and sizzled spices.`\
 https://www.nytimes.com/video/dining/100000011139846/cumin-tomato-salad-with-jammy-eggs.html

-**Live Updates: Republicans Prepare for a Midterm Pageant Heavy on Trump**\
+**Live Updates: Republicans Prepare for a Midterm Convention Heavy on Trump**\
-`The president will speak on both nights of a gathering in Dallas billed as a midterm convention.
+`The president will speak both nights of the gathering in Dallas.
 But with his approval ratings sagging, it’s unclear whether the event will help Republicans in tough races.`\
 https://www.nytimes.com/live/2026/09/09/us/rnc-trump-midterm-convention-updates

 **Scientists Discover the Earliest Evidence of Drug Use in Really Old Teeth**\